edcrypt/lang-rio/docs/tutorial.rst

    # a 'Mapping' object
    1:2
+   => 1:2

+   '(a:0)
+   => :(a, 0)

+   help(Core :)
+   -> Core :('key, value)
+   ->     Create a Mapping, a simple key:value pair.

+   # keys are lazyly evaluated
+   a, b = 1, 2
+   m = a:b
+   m
+   => a:2

+   m eval_key
-   -> 1:2
+   => 1:2

-   # tables can be created from mappings
+   # Tables can be created from mappings
-   t2 = {"a": "b", ¨c": "d"}
+   t2 = {a: "a", b: "b"}
+   t2
+   => {1: "a", 2: "b"}

-   # dict and list are Core methods that create Tables
+   # "dict" and "list" are shortcut Core methods that create Tables with and
-   # with and without keys from other iterables
+   # without keys, from other iterables
    list(1..10)
    => [1, 2, 3, 4, 5, 6, 7, 8, 9]

    dict((1:2, 2:3))
    => {1: 2, 2: 3}

 Text
 ~~~~

 ::

+   name = "malcolm reynolds' spaceship"

+   name title
-   name = "Malcolm Reynolds' Spaceship"
+   => "Malcolm Reynolds' Spaceship"

    lines = """ much "text"
    very long
        much lines
    very ünicode"""

+   # Text is a sequence of...
+Text.
    lines[-7]
    => "ü"

 Loops
 ~~~~~

 ::

-   # send the message "print" to each item produced by the Range object
+   # Send the message "print" to each item produced by the Range object
-   # also, "keyword" arguments are passed using mappings
+   # Also, "keyword" arguments are passed using mappings from names to values
    1..10 each(print(end: " "))
    -> 1 2 3 4 5 6 7 8 9 10

-   # longer form -- uses pattern matching to dispatch to the right implementation
+   # Longer form -- uses pattern matching to dispatch to the right implementation
    1..10 each(num,
        num print(end: " ")
    )